-The construction of any building or structure (including fencing, signage, flag poles, hoardings, material stockpiles etc.) whether temporary or permanent that is connected to or in close proximity to Endeavour Energy's electrical network is required to comply with Australian/New Zealand Standard AS/NZS 3000:2018 'Electrical installations' as updated from time to time.
-This Standard sets out requirements for the design, construction and verification of electrical installations, including ensuring there is adequate connection to the earth.
-It applies to all electrical installations including temporary builder's supply / connections.
+The construction of any building or structure (including fencing, signage, flag poles, hoardings etc.) whether temporary or permanent that is connected to or in close proximity to Endeavour Energy's electrical network is required to comply with Australian/New Zealand Standard AS/NZS 3000:2018 'Electrical installations' as updated from time to time.
+This Standard sets out requirements for the design, construction and verification of electrical installations. including ensuring there is adequate comection to the earth.
+It apolies to all electrical installations induding the temporary builder's supply / connections.

 Inadequate connection to the earth to allow a leaking / fault current to flow into the grounding system and be properly dissipated places persons, equipment connected to the network and the electricity network itself at risk from electric shock, fire and physical injury.

 The earthing system is usually in the form of an earth electrode consisting of earth rods or mats buried in the ground.
-It should be designed by a suitably qualified electrical engineer / ASP following a site-specific risk assessment having regard to the potential number of people could be simultaneously exposed, ground resistivity etc.

-For details of the ASP scheme please refer to the above point 'Network Capacity / Connection'.
+It should be designed by a suitably qualified electrical engineer / Accredited Service Provider (ASP) following a site-specific risk assessment having regard to the potential number of people could be simultaneously exposed, ground resistivity etc. For details of the ASP scheme please refer to the above point "Network Canactiv (Concertion")